emmajanedrews/base-template/_posts/2017-06-27-whats-happening-in-the-gulf-coast-real-estate-market.md

 However, when it comes to homes priced from $350,000 and up, their time on the market jumps up slightly to about 45 days on average.
 A step further up to higher price points, though, shows much less consistency as luxury homes tend to follow different market trends.

 So what does this mean for you as a buyer?
 First of all, it’s important to sort out your financing.
-Secondly, take a good, but realistic, look at your want list.
-Keeping your budget in perspective and listening to your Realtor can help immensely with not only this, but the entire process as well.
+Secondly, take a good but realistic look at your want list.
+Keeping your budget in perspective and listening to your Realtor can help immensely with not only this but the entire process as well.

 {% include pullquote.html %}